danielhstahl/ModelFaaSDemo/README.md

 It should work when using a gcc compatible with fopenmp...install using homebrew.  `brew install gcc --without-multilib`.
 Then follow the linux commands.

-## Workarounds

-The websocket library is class based instead of functional.
-There are lots of "global" variables in that class.
-Whenever a library comes on that supports functional programming and websocket while being header only and not relying on boost....then I'll switch.

 ## Assumptions

 The API that is hit must communicate how many messages it will send and some aggregated statistics.
+For an example, see `testServer.js`.

 ## Run